Key Concept

 Digital Twin has become a buzzword across critical industries, but beneath the hype lies one of the most transformative concepts in modern engineering and operations.

-This is where a digital twin enhances cybersecurity.
+This is where a digital twin for software security is critical – it enhances cybersecurity.ย

 A digital twin is a new way to achieve real-time visibility, risk detection, and automated remediation for live systems.